aarikpokras/SXPL/README.md

 <hr />

-I'm working on making this FAA ATD compliant for my flight simulator that I plan on submitting as a BATD for FAA approval.
+I'm working on making this FAA ATD compliant.
+I'm currently using it for my flight simulator that I plan on submitting as a BATD for FAA approval.
 As such, only the Cessna 172 SP is implemented, but more aircraft can be added in with a little modification.

 > [!important]
 > server.py should be running on the machine with X-Plane, and index.html should be used to communicate with it from the remote machine.